September in your Garden

 Photo from Wiki Commons

-September is possibly the most hope filled month for gardeners.
-Lots of walks and peering over front fences, has led to plenty of inspiration.
-Gardening is such a fun journey to be on.
-You can borrow ideas from neighbours, friends pass over cuttings, advice is generously given.
-Spring is the turning point for planting options….so many new plants become available over the next three months, it is paradise for gardeners!
+Soon it will be time to pull out the winter crops and prepare the soil in readiness to plant summer vegetables.
+Spring is the turning point for planting options… so many new plants become available over the next three months, it is paradise for gardeners!
 Winter is behind us, and the sun is on our face.

 Now spring is truly here we can indulge ourselves and run amok in the vegie garden.
 Whilst it is still early to plant some of the summer seedlings, now is the time to prepare the vegie garden in preparation for your summer crops.
 This involves replenishing the fertility of the soil, since vegies are greedy feeders and the last crop will have used up many of the nutrients.
 If you have planted a green manure crop over winter, this can also be dug through the soil.
 These legume species contain valuable bacteria in their root nodules, which fix the air-borne nitrogen into a soluble form for plants to take up.
 Dig in lots of well-rotted manure and mushroom compost to create a rich, friable texture.
 Vegie plants especially love this rich combination.
 This organic matter in the soil is also wonderful for holding onto water.